 If you’re thinking about renovating your kitchen, one of the first items on your list might be to throw a fresh coat of paint on your worn cabinets.
 After all, a new paint job can really bring things back to life and brighten up any area.
-That being said, painting your kitchen cabinets might seem easy enough at first.
-But, in practice, getting the job done right takes knowledge and experience.
+That being said, painting your kitchen cabinets might seem easy enough at first but getting the job done right takes knowledge and experience.
 One way to ensure a quality finish is to use self leveling paint.
 Wait!
-What is self leveling paint?
+What?

-Self leveling is a term that is used to describe certain types of paint that become smoother (or level out) as they dry.
-These self leveling paints are specially formulated to prevent brush strokes, stippling (specks from the roller), and roller marks from forming during the drying process.
-Paints with a self leveling formulation are preferred for kitchen cabinets and other highly-visible projects because of their final unblemished appearance.
+Self leveling is a term that is used to describe certain types of paint that are designed to become smoother or level out as they dry.
+These types of paints are specially formulated to prevent brush strokes, stippling (specks from the roller), and roller marks from forming during the drying process.
+Paints with this type of unique formulation are preferred for kitchen cabinets and other highly-visible projects because of their final unblemished appearance.
 However, these paints are not suitable for every project as they are often more expensive and unnecessary.

-Self leveling is more of a feature or a characteristic of the way certain paints are formulated and not really an option you can add to other paints.
-There are additives you can add to paints that may help reduce marks and create smoother surfaces but the final product may not have the same self leveling effect.
+- The self leveling quality these paints have is a feature of their unique formulation and not necessarily an option you can add to other paints.
+There are additives that may help reduce brush marks and create smoother surfaces but the final product may not have the same effect.